onlinehub0808/formstack-kafka/README.md

 # FormStack - KAFKA
-This POC project Exposes an endpoint, that expects a FormStack WebHook api call.
+This POC project exposes an endpoint, that expects a FormStack WebHook api call.
 The endpoint then sends the call to a Kafka Consumer

 ### Install Kafka